donewiththedollar/directionalscalper/README.md

 # ccxt-hedge-scalper
-A hedge scalping strategy based on directional analysis using a quantitative approach
+## A hedge scalping strategy based on directional analysis using a quantitative approach
+### Instructions
+* Starting the bot
+> python3 new_bot.py --mode hedge --symbol GALAUSDT --tg off --iqty 3
+* There are four modes:
+> long, short, hedge, persistent
+* To do:
+> In the middle of a refactor and code review